-Inflammatory back pain is part of the symptoms that lead to Spondyloarthritis og Bekheterevs disease in some cases.
-However, only about XNUM% develop such disease (reference: Wang R, 2018).
+Inflammatory back pain is among the common symptoms that lead to it Spondyloarthritis og Ankylosing spondylitis.
+However, only about 30% of such symptoms develop such a disease (reference: Wang R, 2018).
+Thus, the benefit (specificity is low but sensitivity is high) is less than previously thought (reference: de Hooge M, 2019); Poddubnyy D, 2018).
 The criteria for inflammatory back pain are therefore not suitable for making such a diagnosis without additional studies involving a thorough clinical examination, MR and HLA-B27 in the blood.

 Criteria for inflammatory back pain

 There are at least three versions of criteria for inflammatory back pain: Calin A, 1977, Rudwaleit M, 2006 and ASAS IBP (Sieper J, 2009).
-These are largely overlapping and pervert: Symptoms of birth before 40's age, duration of at least 3 months, recovery of physical activity, no relief of rest, night pain relieved when standing up and moving.
+These are largely overlapping and include: Symptom onset before the age of 40, duration at least 3 months, improvement in physical activity, no relief from rest, night pains that are relieved when one gets up and moves.